 The Smart Goggle tracks your entire workout and records every detail to the CiyeTM app.
 Now, just connect the app to Swim.com and automatically upload all your workouts to the official training platform of USMS!

-Save \$36 off the Smart Goggle with code SmartUSMS at FINISswim.com/smartgoggle shall state the process for seeding, contesting the event, and determining the final places.
+Save \$36 off the Smart Goggle with code SmartUSMS at FINISswim.com/smartgoggle

 Valid on MSRP of Smart Goggle Kit only